-The pressure to be perfect is a year-round overwhelming self-destructive carousel of guilt moms can’t seem to exit.
+I’m a mom.
+In 2020.
+Which means the pressure to be perfect is a year-round overwhelming self-destructive carousel of guilt for me.
 And why should Christmas be any different?
 It starts the second Halloween ends; you’re still picking Heath bars out of your teeth when the plans for the Christmas card photo shoot begin: location, wardrobe, optimal time of day.
-Then it’s off to the jolly races, baking millions of cookies, attending pageants and parties, finding the perfect Christmas dress, hiding the endless glut of Amazon deliveries.
+Then it’s off to the jolly races, baking millions of cookies, attending Zoom parties, finding the perfect matching Christmas pajamas, hiding the endless glut of Amazon deliveries.
 It’s a never ending to-do list that consumes your every waking thought: gifts for coworkers, gifts for teachers, gifts for in-laws, wrapping presents, buying groceries…and, again, moving that damn elf.

 I’m racked with guilt over the traditions I’m not carrying on well enough.
 For not bothering with a real tree.
 I’m so busy, my house smells like pine only from candles.
 I’m trying to mentally schedule my time for the two busiest weeks of the year as if I’m actually three people.
 The advent calendar is emptying out, and there isn’t enough boozy eggnog in the world to calm my nerves.
 I toss and turn at night and am mocked, not by dancing sugar plums, but by realizations like “I have to get a gift for the dog walker, and it probably shouldn’t be dog-themed.”